 Mastopexy (Breast Lift)

 Implants alone can improve loose skin if the nipple is at or above the underlying breast fold.
 If the nipple sags or hangs below the breast fold, placing an implant usually will not adequately raise the nipple, creating an unfavorable outcome with the breast still hanging off the implant.
-In these cases the skin must be tightened and the breast reshaped to allow augmentation.
+In these cases there is a tightening of the skin and reshaping of the breast to allow augmentation.

-With each of the mastopexy procedures breast implants can be placed simultaneously.
+With each of the mastopexy procedures, Dr. Lipton is able to place breast implants simultaneously.
 A full breast lift however is occasionally performed without an implant, especially when there is already a substantial amount of breast tissue.
 In addition, with a full mastopexy, placing a very large implant is impractical and may be unsafe since the breast lift is trying to tighten the skin and the implant is trying to expand it.
 The implant may end up slightly out of position.
-More importantly, there is significant disruption of the normal blood flow within the breast and healing problems are far more common when implants are placed at the time of a full mastopexy.
+More importantly, there is significant disruption of the normal blood flow within the breast and healing problems are far more common when we place implants at the time of a full mastopexy.

 At the time of your examination we’ll explain this more thoroughly.
 We’ll determine which approach is best for you and help you make decisions regarding breast augmentation simultaneously or as a future, separate procedure.
 Future augmentation following a full breast lift can allow excellent tightening and reshaping as well as a very large augmentation if that is your goal.

 Breast Lift Recovery Time

 Recovery for any of these procedures is similar to that for breast augmentation.